 - An asset covered by a fixed charge cannot be sold or transferred unless the charge holder agrees.
 A floating charge can be sold, transferred or disposed of until a point when it crystallises and becomes fixed.

-- A fixed charge is given preference over a floating charge in insolvency
+- A fixed charge is always given preference over a floating charge in insolvency.

-If your business enters insolvency, there is a designated order that determines which creditors will be repaid from the sale of company assets first.
+If a business enters insolvency, there is a designated order that determines which creditors will be repaid from the sale of company assets first.